Alnya/for_raspberrypi4/README.md

-# Practice_03
-*For raspberrypi*
--
+# for raspberry pi 4
-`This is for my raspberrypi as a localhost, and improving my programing skills.`
+This is for my raspberrypi as a localhost, and improving my programing skills.